Example for Zoom In and Zoom Out

 #Web page is Zoomed In

 @driver.execute_script "document.body.style['-webkit-transform'] = \"scale(2.0)\";"

 Using the above code does the following

 - Zooms in the web page by 200%

 - Zooms out the page to normal by 100%

-Performing actions such as Zoom in and Zoom out could be easily done using the CSS Transform property and Selenium.
-The benefit, in particular, would be to zone in on particular elements of a webpage while running automation scripts can be a huge asset especially as no two webpages will have similar elements in size, images, fonts, etc.,
+Performing zoom in and zoom out actions can easily be done using the CSS Transform property and Selenium.
+Zoning in on particular elements of a webpage while running automation scripts can be a huge asset, especially as no two webpages will have the exact same elements in size, images, or fonts.